atoder/vimsettings/README.md

 3. Operator Mono Lig
 4. MonoLisa
 5. Gintronic
+6. Firicico
-6. NovaMoto
+7. NovaMoto
-7. Cascadia Code
+8. Cascadia Code
-8. Hermit
+9. Hermit
-9. Fantasque
+10. Fantasque
-10. Inconsolata
+11. Inconsolata
-11. JetBrains Mono
+12. JetBrains Mono
-12. SpaceMono
+13. SpaceMono

 For fonts icons to display in tmux, use a secondary Non-ASCII font such as
 1. Hack Nerd Front Mono